logo

 }

-Lastly, we call the function, write the result to stdout, and then read the stdout in Go.
+Lastly, we go ahead and call the function and write the result in stdout, then we read the stdout in Golang.

 Conclusion